myersm0/tei-littre/README.md

 Littré's dictionary is an important document of French lexicography: 78,600 entries with etymological, historical, and literary citation apparatus, covering the language from Old French through the late 19th century.
 François Gannaz digitized it as custom XML; this project transforms that XML into [TEI Lex-0](https://dariah-eric.github.io/lexicalresources/pages/TEILex0/TEILex0.html), along with an SQLite database for computational use.

 The pipeline is not a mechanical format conversion.
 Gannaz's XML uses a flat `<indent>` element as an overloaded catch-all for sub-senses, figurative uses, domain labels, locutions, register shifts, cross-references, proverbs, and grammatical transitions.
-The pipeline classifies each indent by semantic role, extracts canonical forms from locutions, resolves scope ambiguities in grammatical transitions, and emits structured TEI that preserves Littré's semantic hierarchy.
+The pipeline classifies each indent by semantic role under a strict certain-or-Unclassified regime, extracts canonical forms from locutions, resolves scope ambiguities in grammatical transitions, and emits structured TEI that preserves Littré's semantic hierarchy.

 An introduction and walkthrough of some example entries can be found in my blog post [here](https://myersm0.github.io/maupassant-study/blog/2026-04-intro-to-littre-1/), towards explaining the two formats (SQL and TEI-XML) and many of Littré's notational conventions.

 > **Status**: This is still a work in progress.
-The pipeline produces usable data as-is, but classification accuracy is still being refined.
+The pipeline produces usable data as-is, but classification coverage is still being refined.
 Be sure to review the [Known limitations](#known-limitations) section.

 ## Downloads
 Pre-built data products are attached [coming soon] to each [GitHub release](../../releases):